-Repeal of items shown in italics would substantially alter the character of the tax.
-For example, repeal of the resale provision (item #8 and others) would effectively convert the sales tax to a transactional gross receipts tax.

-- 1 Estimate reflects only sales by businesses. - 2 Estimate excludes items exempt under other provisions as well. - 3 Impact included in estimate for item #8 - 4 The estimate represents only sales of stocks and bonds traded in national markets.
-A variety of additional - items would also be potentially taxed. - 5 Impact included in estimate for #197. - 6 The 2005 Super Bowl was held in Jacksonville.
+- Repeal of items shown in italics would substantially alter the character of the tax.
+For example, repeal of the - resale provision (item #8 and others) would effectively convert the sales tax to a transactional gross receipts tax - 1 Estimate reflects only sales by businesses. - 2 Estimate excludes items exempt under other provisions as well. - 3 Impact included in estimate for item #8 - 4 The estimate represents only sales of stocks and bonds traded in national markets.
+A variety of additional items would also be potentially taxed. - 5 Impact included in estimate for #196. - 6 The 2005 Super Bowl was held in Jacksonville.
 This exemption is estimated to cost \$2.4m. - In 2007, it was held in Miami, in 2009 it was held in Tampa, and in 2010 it was held in Miami. - 7 No evidence exists that any taxpayers currently avail themselves of this exemption. - 8 Estimate reflects entire charge for funeral and crematory services.
-Net revenue from repeal may be reduced - by value of caskets, depending on the billing procedures of each business. - 9 Based on exemption permits issued, this amount could increase significantly if taxpayers receive - development authorization. - 10 Excludes \$378.2m of tax on federal purchases.
-Taxation would require congressional authorization. - 11 The statutory tax rate for electricity is 7%. - 12 Estimate assumes other supporting statutory changes in addition to exemption repeal. - 13 Item #171 is included in #174 due to a rewrite of the religious and 501(c)(3) exemptions in 2000. - both physical delivery and electronic transmission.
-The latter form dominates the market.
+Net revenue from repeal may be reduced - by value of caskets, depending on the billing procedures of each business.
+Based on exemption permits issued, this amount could increase significantly if taxpay - 9 Based on exemption permits issued, this amount could increase significantly if taxpayers receive development authorization. - 10 Excludes \$378.2m of tax on federal purchases.
+Taxation would require congressional authorization. - 11 The statutory tax rate for electricity is 7%. - 12 Estimate assumes other supporting statutory changes in addition to exemption repeal. - 13 Item #170 is included in #173 due to a rewrite of the religious and 501(c)(3) exemptions in 2000.